Run a free Maryland warrant search today using the person’s name and other pieces of personal information such as an address or date of birth.

 There’s no independent county website that offers information about outstanding warrants, but the state case search site is where to get started.
 With a person’s first and last name, anyone can search for open cases and then see if any warrants are active in the case.

-For the most up-to-date information, it’s best to contact the Baltimore County Sheriff’s Office directly at (410)887-3151 or visit in-person at
+For the most up-to-date information, it’s best to contact the Baltimore County Sheriff’s Office directly at (410)887-3151 or visit the location below in person to obtain details of anyone wanted in Baltimore County.

 Baltimore County Sheriff’s Office